 What is ‘Nature Isn’t Neat’?

-Nature Isn’t Neat is an approach that encourages us all to alter the way we manage our grassland on verges, open spaces and parks to create space for nature.
+Nature Isn’t Neat is an approach that encourages us all to alter the way we manage grassland on our verges, open spaces and parks to benefit nature.

 The project which is to be delivered as part of the Gwent Green Grid Partnership, will engage with local communities across South-East Wales, raising awareness of pollinator decline and encouraging community ownership and empowerment to deliver actions that will help them recover.

-Activities and events are planned for 2022 to raise awareness of pollinator decline and promote pollinator friendly management, so look out for further updates on the website or follow us on Twitter @Natureisntneat and @Gwentgreengrid for all the latest news.
+Activities and events are planned for 2022 to raise awareness of pollinator decline and promote pollinator friendly management, so look out for further updates on the website or our Twitter page.

 The project which is to be delivered as part of the Gwent Green Grid Partnership, the project is supported by the European Agricultural Fund for Rural Development: Europe Investing in Rural Areas and is funded by the Welsh Government’s Enabling of Natural Resources and Well-being Grant.